-Fyodor Urnov is a Professor of Molecular and Cell Biology at the University of California, Berkeley, Director of the Center for Translational Genomics and Director of Technology & Translation at the IGI.
+Fyodor Urnov is a Professor of Molecular and Cell Biology at the University of California, Berkeley, and Director of Technology & Translation at the IGI.
 A pioneer in the field of therapeutic genome editing, Fyodor’s research focuses on advancing genome editing technology and pushing the boundaries of how it can be applied to solve real-world problems.

 Fyodor trained as an undergraduate in Biology at Moscow State University, and then studied the interplay between chromatin and transcription factors for his Ph.D. at Brown University (with Susan Gerbi) and as a postdoctoral fellow at the NIH (with Alan Wolffe).

 In his work at Sangamo Therapeutics (2000–16), Fyodor and colleagues demonstrated the first use of zinc-finger nucleases to edit DNA in human cell and coined the term “genome editing.”
 Fyodor then led collaborative teams to establish at-scale applications of genome editing for human somatic cell genetics and model animal and crop reverse genetics.
 Fyodor was a key member of the team that developed the first-in- human application of genome editing (2009), and then led a cross-functional team from basic discovery to IND of first-in-human clinical trials for the hemoglobinopathies beta-thalassemia and sickle cell disease (trials currently ongoing in partnership with UCSF Benioff Children’s Hospital and UCLA Broad Stem Cell Research Center).